 We think that another Parris branch from the Offham area was linked to John & Jane.
 This branch is covered as well.
 If you have any links to any individual or family herecontact us.

 Variations in the surname’s spelling appear in the records e.g. Parrish, Paris.
-For consistency, the most common useage - Parris - is used throughout.
+For consistency, we use the most common useage - Parris throughout.

 Wrotham stands on the Pilgrims' Way in Kent, at the foot of the North Downs.
 It was described in the early 1870s as a “small town, a parish, a sub-district, and a hundred… at the foot of chalk hills, 6 miles east of Sevenoaks”.
 The name first occurs as Uurotaham in 788 which means 'homestead of a man called Wrōta”.
 It was known in the Domesday Book (1086) as Broteham.